ASAGlab/MOI--An-integrated-solution-for-omics-analyses/docs/usage_mirna.md

 <br>

-If you want to skip the alignment step you need to specify the location of the count matrix and the respective phenotype (input_mirna.txt) you have, in the params_mirna.yml file:
+If you want to skip the alignment step you need to specify the location of the count matrix and the respective phenotype (samplesheet_mirna.csv) you have, in the params_mirna.yml file:

 ```bash
 params{